The sharp phase transition for level set percolation of smooth planar Gaussian fields: Introduction

 In the physics literature, the `Harris criterion' (see, e.g., \cite{weinrib1984long}) is a well-known heuristic that determines whether long-range correlations influence large scale properties of discrete percolation models.
 Translated to our setting, the criterion suggests that the percolation universality class is determined by the convergence of

-which is roughly equivalent to demanding that $\kappa$ has polynomial decay with exponent $\beta > 3/2$ (compared to $\beta > 2$ that is required in our results).
+which is roughly equivalent to demanding that $\kappa$ has polynomial decay with exponent $\beta > 3/2$ in the case $\kappa \geq 0$ (compared to $\beta > 2$ that is required in our results).
 It is an interesting question whether the Harris criterion can be formalised into a rigorous description of the universality class.

 Further, the analogy with Bernoulli percolation should go beyond even the results in Theorems~\ref{t.main1}, \ref{t.main2} and \ref{t.main3}.
-For instance, one might expect that the zero level sets $\mathcal{L}_0$ should, on large scales, behave similarly to the so-called $\textit{SLE}_6$ process (or, more precisely, the $\textit{CLE}_6$ loop ensemble \cite{sheffield99}), which is widely-believed to describe the scaling limit of the boundaries of clusters in Bernoulli percolation.
-This has been conjectured in particular for the random plane wave (RPW) \cite{bds_07}, which is a universal Gaussian model for eigenfunctions of the Laplacian on generic (i.e.\ chaotic) smooth manifolds.
+For instance, one might expect that the zero level sets $\mathcal{L}_0$ should, on large scales, behave similarly to the so-called $\textit{SLE}_6$ process (or, more precisely, the $\textit{CLE}_6$ loop ensemble \cite{sheffield99}), which is conjectured to describe the scaling limit of the boundaries of clusters in Bernoulli percolation; this conjecture is (only) proved for site percolation on the regular triangular lattice \cite{smirnov2007towards,camia2007critical}.
+This has been conjectured for the random plane wave (RPW) \cite{bds_07}, which is a universal Gaussian model for eigenfunctions of the Laplacian on generic (i.e.\ chaotic) smooth manifolds.
 The RPW has correlations that decay extremely slowly -- only at rate $1/\sqrt{R}$ -- but since the correlations are highly oscillatory, the Harris criterion is nevertheless still satisfied \cite{bs_07}.

 There are also certain Gaussian fields for which the level sets are known not to resemble percolation clusters on large scales.
-For example, it is known that the `level lines' of the planar GFF are $\textit{SLE}_4$ processes \cite{ss_99}, and so the GFF lies in an entirely different universality class to percolation.
+For example, it is known that the `level lines' of the planar GFF are $\textit{SLE}_4$ processes \cite{ss_99}, and so the planar GFF lies in an entirely different universality class to percolation.